Mangoz1x/MangoDB/README.md

 ## Usage/Examples
 Setting up the Library
 ```
-Create "connection_data.json" file in the mangodb directory
+Create a .env file in your root directory and add a variable named MONGO_URI with your connection url.
-Add a URI field to the json file and set the key to your MongoDB Application Connection Url

-Save The File.
 ```

 Importing Module: